MithunDataPro/Data-Engineer-Repo/Big Data/Detail Explanation Of Tools/Apache Kafaka/README.md

 Kafka allows applications to publish, subscribe to, store, and process large streams of data in a reliable and efficient manner.
 It is widely adopted in use cases such as log aggregation, real-time analytics, monitoring, event sourcing, and much more.

+#### Note:

+#### What is event streaming?
+Event streaming is the practice of capturing real-time data from applications, databases and IoT devices and transporting it to various destinations for immediate processing and storage, or for real-time analysis and analytics reporting.

 ## Why is Kafka Used?

 Kafka is used for a variety of reasons in modern data architectures: